CybroOdoo/CybroAddons/fleet_rental/README.rst

 Bugs are tracked on GitHub Issues.
 In case of trouble, please check there if your issue has already been reported.

-Developer: Avinash NK @ cybrosys, avinash@cybrosys.in
+Developer: Avinash NK @ cybrosys, odoo@cybrosys.com

 Maintainer
 ----------